Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

 \subsubsection{Hyper-parameter Tuning}

-For all datasets, we conduct a hyper-parameter sweep, using various combinations of hyperparameters $\beta_1$ and $\beta_2$ varied linearly from 1 to 50 and $\alpha$ varied linearly from 0 to 1, where $\alpha=1$ signifies KL divergence instead of R\'enyi divergence.
-While we mostly focus on values of $\alpha < 1$, as these correspond to an approximation of a tighter upper bound that we expect would lead to better results, we also run several experiments with values of $\alpha > 1.$
+For all datasets and experiments, we conduct a hyper-parameter sweep.
+We use various combinations of $\alpha$ (for \Renyi divergence) and $\tilde{\alpha}$ (for \Renyi cross-entropy) varied linearly from 0 to 1 (in addition to $\alpha$ values $>1$) and $\beta_1$ and $\beta_2$ varied linearly from 1 to 50 (image datasets) or 1 to 100 (tabular datasets).
+Results are presented in Tables~\ref{tab:eyepacs}-\ref{tab:fairfacecat}, and are described in detail later in this section.

-As our RFIB method subsumes IB and CFB, with each of their hyper-parameters corresponding to one of RFIB's hyper-parameters, we compare RFIB with those two methods.
-Setting $\alpha = 1$ and $\beta_1 = 0$ or $\beta_2 = 0$ results in RFIB being equivalent to CFB or IB, respectively, as the latter two systems are based on KL divergence and only have a single $\beta$ hyper-parameter.
-We do separate comparisons of CFB, IB with RFIB, picking a commonly used value that performs well for CFB, IB and setting RFIB’s corresponding hyperparmeter to the same value.
+As mentioned in Section~\ref{compute-bounds}, the RFIB parameter pairs $(\alpha=1,\beta_1=0)$ and $(\alpha=1,\beta_2=0)$ correspond to the CFB and IB systems, respectively.
+We therefore compare RFIB with those two methods which are based on the KL divergence and only have a single $\beta$ hyper-parameter.
+We do separate comparisons of CFB, IB with RFIB, picking a commonly used value that performs well for CFB, IB and setting RFIB’s corresponding hyper-parameter to the same value.
 We then use grid search to tune the two additional hyper-parameters that our method introduces; to compare with IB we fix a value of $\beta_1$ and tune $\alpha$ and $\beta_2,$ while to compare with CFB we fix a value of $\beta_2$ and then tune $\alpha$ and $\beta_1.$

 We implement the IB and CFB methods ourselves and also compare RFIB with two methods used by \cite{paul2020tara}: adversarial independence, referred to as adversarial debiasing (AD), that minimizes conditional dependence of predictions on sensitive attributes with an adversarial two player game and intelligent augmentation (IA) that generates synthetic data for underrepresented populations and performs data augmentation to train a less biased model.
 To compare with AD and IA, we take results from \cite{paul2020tara} and report their original $\text{CAI}$ scores calculated with respect to their baseline, while for IB and CFB we implement the methods ourselves and calculate $\text{CAI}$ scores with respect to results from our own baseline, a ResNet50 network~\cite{He_2016_CVPR}.